instnt-inc/instnt-ios-sdk/README.md

-# Instnt iOS SDK 2.0.0
+# Instnt iOS SDK

-This documentation covers the basics of the Instnt iOS SDK.
-Using iOS SDK provides functions and libraries for a seamless integration with your front-end application.For a detailed overview of Instnt's functionality, visit the [Instnt documentation library](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)
+This documentation covers the basics of the Instnt iOS SDK 2.0.0. iOS SDK provides functions and libraries for seamless integration with your front-end application.
+For a detailed overview of Instnt's functionality, visit the [Instnt documentation hub](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)

 # Requirements